MrkStjc/services-cucumber-framework/README.md

 so it can allow QA engineers to write tests in convenient way following pattern without having to know much about technical details behind - e.g. doesn't need to be proficient in Spring - just autowire stuff it needs...

 We can in this framework find example of integration - functional approach to testing an APIs.
-We use also plugins / dependencies that import swagger.json file and we can then validate API schemas and so on, but that might be more scope of related API unit tests.
+We could use also plugins / dependencies that import swagger.json file and we can then validate API schemas and so on, but that might be more scope of related API unit tests.

 ## Running tests using Maven